AarKasybee/AirBnB_clone/Readme.md

 This project aims to build an AirBnB replica using Python, HTML, CSS, Java, APIs, database storage and Front-end integration.

-The first Part is the building of the Console or interpreter.
+The first Part is the building of the Console or command interpreter.
 The work of this command line interpreter is to manage the objects of this AirBnB project.